14ksmith/pdf_to_speech/readme.md

 ## Overview

-PDF to speech is a python application that allows users to convert a pdf of their choice into audio.
+PDF to Speech is a Python application that allows users to convert pdf to audio.
+With a quick and easy setup process, the user will be listening to their favorite story, article, or \_\_\_\_ within minutes.

 ## How to Use PDF to Speech

+### Setup and Installation

-First, install the necessary packages from requirements.txt
+The first step to setting up PDF to Speech is to install the necessary packages from requirements.txt by simply running `pip3 install requirements.txt`.